ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers

 \paragraph{Scalability and Efficiency of \emph{ViTaPEs}} \emph{ViTaPEs} scales predictably with encoder capacity while remaining computationally efficient.
 Increasing the embedding dimension, depth, and attention heads from the \emph{Minimal} (6.7M parameters) to the \emph{Extended} (90.7M parameters) variant results in an $18\%$ gain in top-1 accuracy on the TAG category task.
 The \emph{Balanced} model (30.6M parameters), used in our main experiments, offers the best trade-off between performance and model size (see Appendix~\ref{app:scaling}).
 Training costs remain reasonable at 62.5 GPU-hours (h) on an NVIDIA A100 40 GB, comparable to other ViT baselines like VTT (58.9 h) and RoPE (66.9 h) (see Appendix~\ref{app:training_costs}).
 At inference, \emph{ViTaPEs} runs in 10 ms per visual–tactile pair on an NVIDIA RTX 4090, with complexity $\displaystyle O\bigl(N^2\,D\bigr)$(see Appendix~\ref{app:inference_throughput}).
 These results show that \emph{ViTaPEs} is both scalable and deployment-friendly.

-\paragraph{Limitations} Despite its state-of-the-art performance and formal guarantees, \emph{ViTaPEs} framework has several limitations.
+\paragraph{Limitations} Despite the explicit architectural design and controlled ablations, the \emph{ViTaPEs} architecture has several limitations.
 First, its reliance on camera-based tactile sensors that appear in the datasets, like GelSight~\citep{gelsight} and DIGIT~\citep{digit}, introduces biases, potentially limiting generalizability to other platforms with different resolutions or properties.
 Second, our scaling study is confined to encoders of up to 90 M parameters due to a 62 GPU-hour per-run budget, which precludes assessment of typical larger ViT scales (e.g., Base, Large~\citep{dosovitskiy2020vit}) or more efficient transformer variants that could further enhance performance or latency.
 Lastly, the limited availability of diverse, synchronized multimodal datasets restricts the exploration of larger and more generalizable models.